malachaifrazier/social-rails/README.md

 ### Pull Requests

 * Fork this repo
-* Make changes to code
+* Make changes to code & cover your changes with test coverage!
 * Send Pull Request

 ### Issues